 Crown crates are loot boxes in The Elder Scrolls Online.
-They are available for purchase in the crown store, and you can get them from special events.
-More recently, they also became available as daily login rewards.
+They are available for purchase in the crown store, and are also sometimes available through other means.
 There are several different types of crown crates, and the rewards they contain are all related to a specific theme.
-New crown crates are launched through the crown store in quarterly seasons.
+New crown crates are released through the crown store in quarterly seasons.
 Various crates will often make surprise reappearances in the store as limited time offers.
-Crown crates contain 4 random rewards, and sometimes, if you're lucky, you can get a special 5th card as a bonus.
+Most crates contain 4 random rewards, and sometimes, if you're lucky, you can get a special 5th card as a bonus.

 Faunter is my character's name in ESO.
-I'm from Montréal, Canada, and I've been playing the game since beta.
+I started playing the game in beta.
 I've always been fascinated by numbers, statistics, and probability.
 When crown crates were introduced to the game, I started keeping track of my own drop rates for fun.
 However, I quickly realized how beneficial it would be to the community if everyone pooled their drops together to produce a larger sample size.
-I began working on a Crown Crate Tracker addon, and, soon after, released it to the public.
+I began working on Crown Crate Tracker, and, soon after, released it to the public.

 This project is in no way meant to slander or expose the crown crate system, or to discourage people from purchasing crown crates.
 It is being conducted from a purely impartial standpoint.
 The goal is to approximate the crown crate item drop rates as accurately as possible, because they are not officially available to the public.